NTh1nk/AWSHack/SLACK_SETUP.md

 # Slack Setup Guide for TaskPilot AI

-This guide will help you set up the correct Slack tokens to resolve the "not_allowed_token_type" error.
+This guide will help you set up the correct Slack tokens to resolve the "not_allowed_token_type" error and enable user mentions.

 ## 🚨 Error: "not_allowed_token_type"